isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-   DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication may change; for instance, the support of port relay (RFC 8357) introduced an incompatible change.
+   DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication may change; for instance, the support of port relay (RFC 8357) in Kea 1.4.0 introduced an incompatible change.
    Both the DHCPv4 and DHCPv6 sides should be running the same version of Kea.

 The ``dhcp4o6-port`` global parameter specifies the first of the two